 For example, some banks only lend money to businesses that have been in operation for a specific period of time.
 Others require borrowers to have a certain credit score or to offer property as collateral.
 You'll want to find out whether or not the loan includes a balloon payment at the end.

 Taking out a small business loan can infuse your business with the cash it needs to prosper.
-If you need a loan solution for your business, contact us to learn about our offerings.
+If you need a loan solution for your business, or want to learn about our offerings, use the form below to contact your local banker.